Prensner-Lab/sample_submission/README.md

 # Sample submission guideline

 When submitting data to the lab, please fill out [the data submission file](https://github.com/Prensner-Lab/sample_submission/blob/main/sample_submission_prensner_lab.csv), rename it to properly reflect the project, and send it to [clauwaer@umich.edu](mailto:clauwaer@umich.edu).

+Some notes:
-When using Excel, please save as a `.csv` file format after editing. as such, refrain from using comma’s within field entries.
+  - When using Excel, please save as a `.csv` file format after editing.
+  - Refrain from using comma’s within field entries.
+  - Use the underscore character ('_') instead of spaces in the main Table (not the Metadata section).

 When renaming the sample submission sheet, follow the naming convention `YYYYMMDD_<project_id>_sample_sheet.csv`.
 Where the project ID reflects the experimental setup of the data.
 Examples are `20240615_MS_MBL_MYC_groups_sample_sheet.csv`, `20220927_A673_bromo_menin_inhibitor_treatment_sample_sheet.csv`.